Cathy A.

 Scholarship Essay Prompts

-Here are some trending and commonly asked scholarship essay prompts:
+Wondering what to write about in scholarship essays?
+Here are some trending and commonly asked scholarship essay topics:

-• Tell us about a significant challenge you've faced and how you overcame it.
+• Tell us about a significant challenge you've faced, including how support from family members played a role in overcoming it.

 • Discuss a person or experience that has had a profound impact on your life and why.